jmspring/bedrock-tutorials/walkthroughs/azure-simple/README.md

 ### Deploy the Azure Simple Template

 With the Terraform variables file created, [testazuresimple.tfvars] (#setup-terraform-deployment-variables-for-azure-simple), it is time to do the Terraform deployment.
-There are a couple of steps to this process:
+There are three steps to this process:

 - `terraform init` which initializes the local directory with metadata and other necessities Terraform needs.
 - `terraform plan` which sanity checks your variables against the deployment
 - `terraform apply` which actually deploys the infrastructure defined

-Make sure one is in the `bedrock/cluster/environments/azure-simple` directory and that you know the path to `testazuresimple.tfvars` (it is assumed that is in the same directory as the `azure-simple` environment).
+Make sure you are in the `bedrock/cluster/environments/azure-simple` directory and that you know the path to `testazuresimple.tfvars` (it is assumed that is in the same directory as the `azure-simple` environment).

 First execute `terraform init`: